skane88/simplebeam/README.md

 This is primarily intended to be a proof of concept package for me - at this point it is not a robust means for doing your engineering analysis.
 This may change as the package develops.

-# Disclaimer
-While all efforts have been made to ensure that the appropriate engineering theories etc. have been implemented correctly, it is the user's responsibilty to ensure that all output is correct.
-In particular, users should be familiar with basic structural mechanics and standard engineering practices.

-For example, you should be doing independent checks of tools you take from unknown authors on the internet.

 # Installation
 Use your preferred virtual environment solution and then simply pip install.